lucia-gm/udacity-portfolio/README.md

 # Portfolio
 This project is about building a portfolio site following a design mockup.
-It is part of the Udacity program for the Front-End Nanodegree.
 No starter code is provided.

 [View online demo](https://lucia-gm.github.io/portfolio/)

 ![Preview](img/preview.png)

+## Project Overview
+The project is part of the Udacity Front-End Nanodegree.
+A design mockup is provided by Udacity.

 ## Credits